ansible/ansible-builder/docs/index.rst

 - all Ansible Collections (anything installed with ``ansible-galaxy``)
 - other items to download, install, or configure

-Ansible Builder reads the ``execution_environment.yml`` file, only creating a Containerfile from it if you use the ``create`` command, or creating a Containerfile and then building an image from it if you use the ``build`` command.
+Ansible Builder reads the ``execution_environment.yml`` file and can execute two separate steps.
+The first step is to create a containerfile and a build context.
+The second step is to run a containerization tool (Podman or Docker) to build an image.
+You can use ``ansible-builder build`` to run both steps.
+Or you can use ``ansible-builder create`` to run only the first step.
 For more details, read through the :ref:`Usage:CLI Usage`.

 Collection Developers
 ^^^^^^^^^^^^^^^^^^^^^

-Collection developers can declare requirements for their content by providing the appropriate metadata.
-For more information, see :ref:`collection_metadata:Collection-level Metadata`.
+When Ansible Builder installs Collections into an Execution Environment, it also installs each Collection's dependencies.
+You can learn to correctly declare dependencies for your collection from the :ref:`collection_metadata:Collection-level Metadata` page.

 .. toctree::